-The Institute for Resources, Environment and Sustainability and the Program on Water Governance at the University of British Columbia are pleased to partner with the UNESCO Chair in Community based Research and Social Responsibility in Higher Education for a recently funded SSHRC Partnership Development grant– ‘Training the Next Generation of Community-based Researchers.’
+The Institute for Resources, Environment and Sustainability and the Program on Water Governance at the University of British Columbia were pleased to partner with the UNESCO Chair in Community based Research and Social Responsibility in Higher Education on a SSHRC Partnership Development grant– ‘Training the Next Generation of Community-based Researchers’ (2013-15).
 In the past 25 years, community-based research (CBR) has become recognized as an important method to conduct social and scientific research—one that is often considered to be more responsible and sustainable.
 CBR is an umbrella term that includes approaches such as participatory research, participatory action research, asset-based development, collaborative inquiry, in addition to other participatory research methods.

-The ‘NextGen’ project is led by Budd Hall from the University of Victoria, and brings together four global partners, each responsible for a thematic area:
+The ‘NextGen’ project was led by Budd Hall from the University of Victoria, which brought together four global partners, each responsible for a thematic area:

 1) The Coady International Institute responsible for local asset development;